yogin16/yogin16.github.io/_posts/2018-08-30-grpc-server-dockerize.md

 - We have a hello world greeter service implemented in Java using gradle and spring
 - The greeter service would listen to gRPC requests

-### Docker
-We want to create Docker image for above service.
-As a common practice for container images, it should:
-- have a base image
-- have all java the dependencies while building the image
-- start the server on the docker run
-- have a tag for versioning the release

-We already used gradle for building proto and managing dependencies for Java server, we can use gradle in Docker image as well.

 ### Main method
 To execute Java main method via gradle we need to add a new task in our `build.gradle`: